-Routine dental cleaning appointments are an important part of maintaining optimal oral health and keeping treatment costs low.
+Routine dental cleaning & periodontal scaling appointments are an important part of maintaining optimal oral health and keeping treatment costs low.
 Dr. Fotinos helps patients in and around Orange County, CA, ward off decay and gum disease with routine dental cleaning treatments aimed at eliminating harmful bacteria, plaque and tartar.

 Hand Scaling and Polishing